 The day of the show turned into an unmitigated disaster almost from the start, as 300,000 fans swarmed the area, straining the unprepared resources well past their breaking point.
 The Hells Angels got progressively drunker on free beer as the day went on, and as the crowd was also fueled by a combination of alcohol, LSD and amphetamines, the mood turned ugly early on and got worse throughout the day.
 There were fights and general chaos most of the day, and after the crowd tipped over one of the bikers’ motorcycles, the Angels turned even more aggressive, to the point where Jefferson Airplane singer Marty Balin was punched and knocked unconscious by one of the bikers during the group’s set.

-It was during the band’s performance of ‘Under My Thumb‘ that an 18-year-old concertgoer named Meredith Hunter tried to get onstage with a group of other fans, and having been punched and pushed back into the crowd by the Hells Angels, he reacted with violence.
+It was during the band’s performance of “Under My Thumb” that an 18-year-old concertgoer named Meredith Hunter tried to get onstage with a group of other fans, and having been punched and pushed back into the crowd by the Hells Angels, he reacted with violence.
 Reportedly so intoxicated from drugs that he could barely keep on his feet, Hunter drew a long-barreled revolver from his jacket, apparently intending to aim it either at one of the Angels, or the band onstage.
 A Hells Angel member named Alan Passaro surged forward, pushed the gun aside and stabbed Hunter repeatedly, killing him.
-The band played on, unaware of the homicide and hoping to avoid a full-on riot by completing their set.
+The band played on, unaware of the homicide and completed their set with the hope that it would avoid a full-on riot.

 In sharp contrast to the vibe at Woodstock a few months earlier, Altamont ultimately came to be seen as a watershed event symbolizing the death of the hippie ideal that people could come together in peace and love through music.
 “Writers focus on Altamont not because it brought on the end of an era but because it provided such a complex metaphor for the way an era ended,” rock scribe Robert Christgau wrote.